 Tenancy in Common

-This is just as the name implies – you have the property in common but as separate individuals.
-Tenancy in common means that each co-owner has a specific share of the property and in the event of their death can bequeath the property to a beneficiary of their choice.
+Tenancy in common is one structure of property co-ownership and means that each co-owner has a specific share of the property.
+In the event of an owners death, they can bequeath the property to a beneficiary of their choice.
 It may be the other co-owner, if they choose, or family members such as children or grandchildren or even friends.
-The point is that it offers a much more flexible arrangement for both co-owners, giving them pre-established shares in the property.
+The point is that it offers a much more flexible arrangement for both property co-owners, giving you pre-established shares in the property.
 One of the unfortunate implications of this arrangement is that the property may need to be sold in the event of the death of one co-owner.

 This means that neither of you have a proportion of the property, but that the two of you as owners exist as one entity (where the property is concerned) and own the property as such – as one entity.
 If one of the joint tenants dies, ownership of the property is automatically transitioned to the surviving owner.

-Once you have chosen the most suitable co-ownership structure for you both, you should get a co-ownership agreement drawn up by a professional.
-This will cost a few hundred dollars but is well worth it for the clarity and reassurance it will provide in the future.
-The agreement should clearly state the ownership structure and in many cases can also outline all the other points agreed upon, such as division of expenses (like cleaning and maintenance of the property, rates, utilities etc.), agreement on direct debits for regular payments such as the mortgage, and division of management tasks like who co-ordinates tradesmen for example.
+Once you have chosen the most suitable property co-ownership structure, you should get a co-ownership agreement drawn up by a professional.
+The agreement should clearly state the ownership structure, and in many cases can also outline all the other points agreed upon, such as division of expenses (like cleaning and maintenance of the property, rates, utilities etc.), agreement on direct debits for regular payments such as the mortgage, and division of management tasks like who co-ordinates tradesmen for example.